elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 end
 ```

-By calling `send_message` with the name of the node that sent the original message (the "sender node") we are telling the _remote_ node to spawn an supervised task back on that sender node.
+By calling `send_message/2` with the name of the node that sent the original message (the "sender node") we are telling the _remote_ node to spawn an supervised task back on that sender node.

 Let's see it in action.
 In three different terminal windows, open three different named nodes: